sccn/sccn.github.io/tutorials/misc/EEGLAB_and_EMG_data.md

     0, 'ydir', 1);
 ```

-This figure shows EMG-ERPs for keystroke 'a' (typed with the left pinky finger) across all 16 channels of the left wristband.
-The envelope data from Step 2b is used, ensuring the averaged signal reflects muscle activation amplitude rather than canceling out.
+This figure shows EMG-ERPs for all burst-initial keystrokes, separated by hand (left vs right) and wristband.
+All 32 channels are displayed across four panels, using envelope data from Step 2b.
+Burst-initial keystrokes (preceded by >500ms pause) are used to avoid epoch overlap from rapid typing.

 ![Individual Channel ERPs](/assets/images/emg_all_channels.png)

-Key 'a' was chosen because it has high trial counts in this typing dataset, providing good signal-to-noise ratio.
-When comparing keys with different frequencies (e.g., 'a' vs 'k'), balance trial counts using random subsampling as described in the [Balancing trial counts](#balancing-trial-counts-for-fair-comparison) section above.
+Note the **contralateral activation pattern**: left hand keys show stronger activation in the left wristband (top-left), while right hand keys show stronger activation in the right wristband (bottom-right).
+When comparing conditions with different trial counts, use random subsampling as described in the [Balancing trial counts](#balancing-trial-counts-for-fair-comparison) section above.

 **Important for EMG:**
 - EEGLAB's topoplot (scalp maps) is NOT meaningful for EMG data